This post may contain affiliate links. Please read our disclosure policy.

 • Press the Pressure Cook (or Manual) button or dial and then the +/- button or dial and select 15 minutes.
 When the cook cycle finishes, turn off the pot so it doesn't go to the Warming setting.
 Let it fully Naturally Release the pressure.

-• When cool, about room temp, add the honey and whisk until fully incorporated (if you add the honey to hot syrup, it will kill off the good properties of the raw honey).
+• Add the liquid to a heat-safe glass bowl to cool.
+When cooled to about room temp, add the honey and whisk until fully incorporated (if you add the honey to hot syrup, it will kill off the good properties of the raw honey).

 • Add the juice of 1 lemon and whisk.
 Taste and add more honey if you like it sweeter, or more lemon if you like it tart.